The Mitzvah to Have Children

 A woman whose life would be endangered by pregnancy or childbirth is required to use birth control, in accordance with the principle that all commandments (except for the prohibitions against adultery/incest, idolatry, and murder) are suspended where life is in danger.

-Other situations, including the woman’s physical or emotional condition and the family’s ability to cope, may also be grounds for allowing contraception.
+Other situations, including the woman’s physical or mental health and the family’s ability to cope, may also be grounds for allowing contraception.
 Many authorities permit spacing of births as well.

 Please see here for a summary of the rulings of our founding rabbinic supervisor, Rav Yehuda Henkin z”l, on the topic of family planning.
 Couples are encouraged to consult a halachic authority for personal guidance regarding contraception.